Trip Summary and Itinerary Map

 Single Supplement And Child Policy

-For those travelling solo and want their own cabin, the single supplement is 1.7 to 2 times the cost of a single berth, depending on cabin category, please contact us for details.
+For those travelling solo who would like their own cabin, the single supplement is 1.7 to 2 times the cost of a single berth, depending on cabin category, please contact us for details.
 However, there is no single supplement for passengers willing to share a cabin.

 - Transfers as indicated